adashrod/JShellShebang/README.md

 # Notes
 - so far, it's only been tested on Ubuntu
-- the path to JDK 9 jshell binary is hard-coded in the script as "/usr/lib/jvm/java-9-oracle/bin/jshell"
+- The script tries to find the jshell binary by looking in the same directory as ```java```.
+If you have JDK 9 installed, but a different version set as the default, it will try to find the binary in any nearby directory named like "java-9" or "java-1.9".
 - with the jshell binary, you can pass multiple arguments, each being a script that gets evaluated.
 JShell Shebang doesn't allow that behavior since it treats arguments after the script as arguments to the script